 - If you would like to retain your division spot for the next season, you will need to have 3 out of your core 5 players from the previous season.
 Failure to do so will automatically forfeit your spot within the division.
 This applies for all divisions.

 LPL requires team captains to set a 'Core 5' of their team before the end of registration via the function implemented on LPL team pages (failing to do will result in termination from the league).
 A minimum of three of the five core users are required to play the season which includes each and every game.
 Changes (excluding removal) to the core during the season will not be permitted.

-Players who are brought in after the removal of a core member do not take that users core status, instead they will be counted as a substitute and will need to be made core in the next season of play.
+Players who are brought in after the removal of a core member do not take that users core status, instead, they will be counted as a substitute and will need to be made core in the next season of play.

-Mutiny clause only applies to those that are NOT affiliated with an organisation.
+The mutiny clause only applies to those that are NOT affiliated with an organisation.

 LPL DOTA 2 users have the right to remove their captain if the majority of the team agree.

-Team name (with link):
+Team name (with the link):

-Name of new Captain (with link):
+Name of new Captain (with the link):